 My brother, my brother was like you.

-The book is called The Light Within Me of the The Light Within Me.
+The book is called The Light Within Me of.

-And we'll put up the promoting it.
+And we'll put up the.

 Sarah Carter, Greg Jarrett, and David Schoen will be with us.

-I sent one memo, unclassified then, still unclassified, and it's recounted in my book to my friend Dan Richman and asked him to get the substance of it, but not the memo out to the media.
+I sent one memo unclassified then, still unclassified, and it's recounted in my book, to my friend Dan Richman and asked him to get the substance of it, but not the memo, out to the media.

-Separately, I wrote a bunch of memos about my interactions with President Trump, and I was what was called an original classification authority of the FBI, meaning I had the training and the authority to make decisions about what should be classified, what shouldn't.
+Separately, I wrote a bunch of memos about my interactions with President Trump, and I was what was called an original classification authority at the FBI, meaning I had the training and the authority to make decisions about what should be classified, what shouldn't.

 Some of those memos I decided should be classified.